-Dr. Rioux’s Recipe: Blueberry & Banana Super Smoothie
+Dr. Gressell’s Recipe: Blueberry & Banana Super Smoothie

 People often ask me my secret for staying so active, healthy, and energetic into my fifth decade.
-Well, actually they don’t—but if they did, I’d tell them this:
+Well, actually they don’t—but if they did, I’d tell them ther:

 Start every day with a smoothie.